yankeexe/ai-gen-commit/README.md

 ### ✨ Bring your own Provider

-You can use any OPENAPI compatible provider/server for commit generation.
+You can use any OPEN AI compatible provider/server for commit generation.

 ```sh
 export AI_COMMIT_PROVIDER=custom # should be set to custom